- September 23, 2022

 Enroll November 1, 2022 – January 15, 2023

 The first day that you can apply for an ACA (Affordable Care Act, also called ObamaCare) plan is November 1st, 2022 – the last day will be January 15th, 2023 unless the government extends it longer.
-If you enroll before January 1st, your coverage will begin on January 1, 2023.
-If you enroll January 1-January 15, your plan will begin on February 1.
+If you enroll by December 15th, your coverage will begin on January 1, 2023.
+If you enroll between December 16 and January 15, your plan will begin on February 1.

 Arizona ObamaCare health insurance plans will be available from several insurance companies.
-Among them are Aetna/Banner, Ambetter, Blue Cross Blue Shield of Arizona, Bright Health, Cigna, Medica, Oscar, and United HealthCare.
+Among them are Aetna/Banner, Ambetter, Blue Cross Blue Shield of Arizona, Cigna, Medica, Oscar, and United HealthCare.
 Not all companies are offering their plans in all Arizona counties.
 Bright Health has exited the AZ market and their plans will end on December 31, 2022.

 Obamacare Providers by Arizona County:

-- Maricopa: Ambetter, Banner/Aetna, BCBS, Bright Health, Cigna, Medica, Oscar Health, United Healthcare
+- Maricopa: Ambetter, Banner/Aetna, BCBS, Cigna, Medica, Oscar Health, United Healthcare

 - Pinal: Ambetter, Banner/Aetna, BCBS, Cigna, Oscar Health, United Healthcare